eliotwrobson/CyNetDiff/docs/examples/preliminaries.md

 $$
 In words, this occurs if the influence of $u$'s active in-neighbors is at least $\theta_u$.

-To create a linear threshold model from an `NetworkX` graph `graph`, simply run
+To create a linear threshold model from an `NetworkX` graph `graph`, simply run:

 ```python
 from cynetdiff.utils import networkx_to_lt_model